Iceberg connector#

 Use a partition_filter argument to add files from specified partitions.
 The following example adds files from a partition where the region is ASIA and country is JAPAN:

-ALTER TABLE testdb.iceberg_customer_orders
+ALTER TABLE example.lakehouse.iceberg_customer_orders

 partition_filter => map(ARRAY['region', 'country'], ARRAY['ASIA', 'JAPAN']))